sachinbhatia4/Rubik-Cube-Solver-Updated/README.md

-# Rubik's Cube Solver Robot updated 07192021 - Added updated command line for opencv and updated requirements sheet.
+# Rubik's Cube Solver Robot updated 07192021 - Added updated command line for opencv and updated requirements.txt.
 The software that solves the Rubik's Cube on a physical machine.
 The detailed post on how this robot works can be found [here](https://www.robertlucian.com/2019/07/06/rubiks-cube-solver-robot/).